husarion/static_docs_deprecated/src/core2/manuals/core2mini.md

 ```

 ## hMotor ##
-CORE2mini is equipped with four hMotor ports.
+CORE2mini is equipped with two hMotor ports.

 The hMotor is intended to be used with a DC motor with encoder, but you don’t have to use the encoder interface if you have a standard DC motor.
 The hMotor interface is fully-compatible with LEGO® MINDSTORMS® sets (remeber that you have to use special adapter to use these sets).